jacebenson/cedar/docs/docs/deploy/introduction.md

 Redwood is designed for both serverless and traditional infrastructure deployments, offering a unique continuous deployment process in both cases:

 1. code is committed to a repository on GitHub, GitLab, or Bitbucket, which triggers the deployment
-2. the Redwood API Side and Web Side are individually prepared via a build process
+2. the Cedar API Side and Web Side are individually prepared via a build process
 3. during the build process, any database related actions are run (e.g. migrations)
 4. the hosting provider deploys the built Web static assets to a CDN and the API code to a serverless backend (e.g. AWS Lambdas)